betatim/TimsHome/content/pages/about.md

   International Committee of the Red Cross to develop a [better body bag][cdsbbb] for mass-casualty situations.
 We received over CHF100'000 of grant funding to further develop the bag.
 [Read more][bbb].

+* Completed a Ironman 70.3 or Half Ironman.
+The "70.3" refers to the total distance in miles covered in the race.
+It consists of a 1.2 mile swim, a 56 mile bike ride, and a 13.1 mile run.
+  For this I planned and execute my training schedule over several years of getting fit.
+On the day I completed the race in just over five hours, because the race was in the England it rained most of the time.
+It was glorious.

 * I got my start in open-source projects by contributing code, filing bugs and reviewing code focused on tree based